TOSIT-IO/hive/tdp/README.md

 The issue was that the version of `jersey-json` embedded by Tez is too old compared to the one used in Ranger (see `tez/tdp/README.md` for details).

-Commit `6f8bc5d87c758cd08c8a9a968d1effa65e6c38a9` exludes `pentaho-aggdesigner-algorithm` since it cannot be found in the `https://repo.maven.apache.org/maven2` repository and is not needed.
+- Commit `6f8bc5d87c758cd08c8a9a968d1effa65e6c38a9` exludes `pentaho-aggdesigner-algorithm` since it cannot be found in the `https://repo.maven.apache.org/maven2` repository and is not needed.

+- Commit `43a06943f292e9fb0daa0f82b9dba2c3cc91841c` excludes `ldap-client-api` from the artifact `apacheds-server-integ` since it produces a warning due to a missing dependency.